cambridge-cares/TheWorldAvatar/Agents/VapourtecScheduleAgent/README.md

 ## Upload docker image to GitHub

-Developers who add new features to the `VapourtecExecutionAgent` handle the distribution of the docker image on GitHub.
+Developers who add new features to the `VapourtecScheduleAgent` handle the distribution of the docker image on GitHub.
 If you want to add new features that suit your project and release the docker image independently, i.e. become a developer/maintainer, please contact the repository's administrator to indicate your interest.

 The release procedure is currently semi-automated and requires a few items: